ZukGit/MD_FILE/md/Shell命令工具.md

 mysql.server (not running): A simple Rogue MySQL server, to be used to exploit LOCAL INFILE and read arbitrary files from the client.

-   mysql.server on : Start mysql server.
-  mysql.server off : Stop mysql server.
+   mysql.server on : Start mysql server. 【listen tcp 192.168.73.241:3306: bind: can't assign requested address】 mysql.server off : Stop mysql server.

   Parameters